*ECB101 Principles of Microeconomics (4)

 Develops macroeconomic models to analyze problems of inflation and unemployment; surveys and evaluates alternative policy proposals.
 Current issues stressed.
 Prerequisites: ECB102, 211 and MAT134 or equivalent.

 Examines function of financial institutions and markets in economy including roles commercial banks and other financial intermediaries and markets for financial assets play in raising funds and determining security prices.
 Prerequisite: ECB102.

 Studies broad range of historic and contemporary Christian teaching on variety of economic issues.
 Explores biblical and theological basis for diverse Christian views (e.g., Reformed, Roman Catholic, Anabaptist, evangelical) and relevance of Christian teaching for contemporary policy debates.
 Prerequisite: ECB102.

 Introduces human resource planning, job analysis and design, recruiting and staffing, training and development, performance appraisal, compensation, organization development, quality of work life, and government regulation in HRM field; develops awareness of personal interests, strengths and limitations, and Christian values relevant to HRM.
 Prerequisite: ECB245 or permission of instructor.

 ECB348 Organizational Behavior (4)

 Examination of human behavior in work organizations.
 Focuses on enhancing individual and organizational performance by understanding perception, personality, motivation, decision making, teams, leadership, organization structure and culture.
 Involves extensive group work.
-Prerequisites: ECB245, junior standing and permission of instructor.
+Prerequisite: Permission of instructor.